nshepperd/funn/README.md

 MHUG Talk
 ---------

-The slides in `/mhug-talk-15` describe an upcoming talk I will present at the melbourne haskell user group.
+The slides in `/mhug-talk-15` describe a mini talk I presented at the Melbourne haskell user group.